allanwrench28/GHST/core/CONTRIBUTING.md

 # Contributing to GHST

-Welcome to the GHST AI-driven AI coding assistance platform!
-We're excited to have you contribute to the GHST Agent collective.
+Welcome to the GHST AI coding engine!
+We're excited to have you contribute to the GHST Expert Collective.

 ## 🤖 AI-Human Collaboration

-GHST features a unique AI GHST Agent collective that collaborates with human developers.
+GHST features a unique AI Expert Collective that collaborates with human developers.
 All contributions go through both automated AI analysis and human review.

-### 👻 GHST Agent Collective Overview
+### 👻 GHST Expert Collective Overview

-Our 26 PhD-level AI Ghosts provide:
+Our Expert AI agents provide:

 ⚠️ **Important**: Human approval is always the final authority.
-Ghosts provide analysis and suggestions, but humans make all final decisions.
+Expert agents provide analysis and suggestions, but humans make all final decisions.

 ## 📋 Repository Ruleset